hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 | `schemaURL`         | string      | **Optional** points to computer-readable schema for the additional metadata|
 | `aboutURL`          | string      | **Optional** points to human readable explanation for the metadata |

 The `name` is appropriate if the additional metadata follows a known standard that people know about.
 One of `content` or `contentURL` must be present.
-The `content` can be a string version of the actual metadata, or it can be a JOSN object tree.
+The `content` can be a string version of the actual metadata, or it can be a JSON object tree.
 If there is a schema reference embedded in the metadata (easy to do with XML and JSON), clients can figure that out, but if no internal schema is in the metadata, then the `schemaURL` can point to an external schema.
 The `aboutURL` is for humans to learn about the given type of additional metadata.

 For the `name`, please use these if appropriate `CF`, `FITS`, `ISTP`, `SPASE`.
 Other fields beyond Heliophysics will likely have their own metadata names, which could be listed here if requested.